rouskinlab/dreem/README.md

 ## Documentation

-The documentation is available on [Read the Docs](https://dreem.readthedocs.io/en/latest).
+The documentation is available on [Github Pages](https://rouskinlab.github.io/dreem/).

 ## Contributors